Loyola Marymount Lions men's basketball: History

 Hank Gathers and Bo Kimble transferred to LMU from the University of Southern California.
 In the 1988–89 season, Gathers became the second player in NCAA Division I history to lead the nation in scoring and rebounding in the same season, averaging 32.7 points and 13.7 rebounds per game.
 In the 1989–90 season, Kimble led the nation in scoring averaging 35.3 points per game.
 Both Gathers and Kimble were consensus second team All-American selections in 1990.

 In the 1989–90 season, during the second round of the WCC tournament, Gathers collapsed and died on the court due to a heart condition.
 The team nevertheless reached the Elite Eight in the 1990 NCAA tournament.
 Its three postseason wins included a 149–115 regional victory over Michigan that established NCAA men's tournament records for points by one team and combined points in a single game.
 The Lions ultimately were eliminated by UNLV, a team that went on to win the national championship.
 Loyola Marymount's final record was 26–6.
 Gathers (#44) and teammate Bo Kimble (#30) later had their jerseys retired by LMU.

 LMU alumnus Mike Dunlap took over the program in 2014 and guided the Lions until the end of the 2020 season.
 Dunlap was formerly the head coach of the Charlotte Bobcats.

 On March 20, 2020, Stan Johnson was announced as the 27th head coach of Loyola Marymount.
-In the 2022–23 season, Johnson began the only coach in West Coast Conference history to defeat Gonzaga, Saint Mary's, and BYU in the same season.
+In the 2022–23 season, Johnson became the only coach in West Coast Conference history to defeat BYU, Gonzaga, and Saint Mary's in the same season.
 After defeating BYU on 64–59 in the conference home opener on January 5, 2023, Johnson's Lions snapped Gonzaga's 75-game home win streak on Jan.
 19, 2023 with a 68–67 win over the #6 team in the country.
 LMU then defeated #15 Saint Mary's at Gersten Pavilion on February 9, 2023, for his second nationally-ranked win of the season.
 Johnson has led LMU to two MTE (Multi-Team Event) Tournament titles in his tenure, winning the Jamaica Classic in 2022 and the Cancun Challenge in 2024.